 Taxation of Life Settlements

-The sale of a life insurance policy is a taxable event and the characterization of gains is determined under the guidelines set out in IRS Revenue Ruling 2009-13.
+The sale of a life insurance policy is a taxable event and the characterization of gains is determined under the guidelines set out in IRS Revenue Ruling 2009-13 by the Tax Cuts and Jobs Act (TCJA) of 2017.
 We provide a general explanation of the process here, but sellers of life insurance policies should seek advice from their tax advisor based on their own particular circumstances.

-Let’s examine the IRS ruling’s example as a way to illustrate how life settlements are taxed.
-Here is a summary of the facts provided by the example:
+Let’s examine the IRS ruling’s look at an example under the current tax law as a way to illustrate how life settlements are taxed.
+Here is a summary of the facts:

 - Cash surrender value of $78,000